Indelibly Stamped

 Indelibly Stamped is the second album by the British rock band Supertramp, released in 1971.
 It marked a dramatic change in direction to a more straightforward rock sound, and by admission of the band's own liner notes, "Travelled" is the only song with any resemblance to their debut album.
-Like their debut, this album was a commercial failure upon release, but in later decades it went gold in France and Canada.
+Like their debut, this album was a commercial failure upon release; however, in later decades it went gold in France and Canada.
 Original editions have a colour gate-fold cover and different text for the band name and album title.
 The cover photograph features the tattooed torso and arms of a topless woman.
 This is the first Supertramp album issued in the U.S. The album was banned from a number of record stores in Australia, while others sold each copy inside a brown paper sleeve.

 Cover art

 The cover depicts the tattooed torso and arms of a topless woman.
 According to Paul Sayce, writing in Tattoo News, the model was Marion Hollier, who was extensively tattooed at the Les Skuse Tattoo Studio in the 1960s.
 An article published in The People shortly after the album's release also identifies Hollier as the model, noting that she was paid £45 for the job.